alienchow/alienchow.github.io/content/post/rcu/index.md

 Golang benchmarking in the stdlib seems to assign some big number to `b.N`, loops until a certain timeout, then prints out the total number of operations it managed to run along with the average nanoseconds per op.
-As with any experienced backend engineer would know, average latencies are mostly useless numbers as it smears the histogram across the samples into a single number, making it hard to profile the performance of the system.
+As any experienced backend engineer might have already noticed, average latencies are mostly useless numbers as it smears the histogram into a single number, making it hard to profile the performance of the system.

 Let's try adding some percentile tracking logic to each reader goroutine.